O'Leno State Park

 During your visit there may be an opportunity to witness the effects of our prescribed burning program at both O'Leno and adjacent River Rise Preserve State Parks, which helps stimulate plant growth by adding natural carbon to the soil, remove exotic plant immigration, improve feeding for natural grazing animals, and open portions of the park for viewing from our 10 month growing season in North Central Florida.
 We hope you are able to see the positive difference made, excuse the possible smoke, and not venture into any areas that are blocked off while we conduct the prescribed burns.

-While the current Hurricane/Tropical Storm Season is upon us, please be aware that storms affect the rainfall and river levels on the Santa Fe River, which in turn affects our ability to safely allow swimming in the Swimming Area and canoe rentals in the park.
+When the current Hurricane/Tropical Storm Season or heavy rains are upon us, please be aware that storms affect the rainfall and river levels on the Santa Fe River, which in turn affect our ability to safely allow swimming in the Swimming Area and canoe rentals within the park.
 Please call the Park Ranger Station before arriving or planning a visit to understand current river levels; and, to also be aware of tropical storm patterns in this area.
-Flooding and draughts are periodic.
+Flooding and draughts are common and periodic.

 Please also take the time to visit our park Nature Center with its live animals, specimens, interpretive displays, and reference books on North Central Florida wildlife and vegetation.
 It is open on the weekends and staffed with knowledgeable volunteers and staff to answer any questions you may have.
 We also have a park Museum that tells the story of the town, CCC/WPA, and park.
 Though not staffed it is open daily from 8:30 AM until 3 PM.